arc-arnob/activity-gen/7_Daily_Stand_Up/readme.md

 ### Challenges Faced
     * git inspector showing error and error is also not visible so it is tough to fix

+## Date: May 24, 2021

+### Tasks Completed:
+    * Code almost done
+    * new feature added in the code
+    * Test cases added
+    * Integration Done with colored banner of he project

+### Tasks Planned for future
+    * Report building
+    * few more fixing in the main.py code

+### Challenges Faced
+    * During breaking the sudoku code into modules and importing, This issue is resolved
+    * few errors in during the pytest, all issues resolved till now
+    * validation was failing in the sudoku file, issue resolved

+## Date: May 25, 2021

+### Tasks Completed:

+### Tasks Planned for future

+### Challenges Faced

 # Name: Anshul Mehta
 ## PS number: 99004352
 ## Date: May 20, 2021